 The device you choose – whether it’s a feature phone, smartphone, or tablet – needs to be able to support the features of the mobile data collection app you develop.
 That can mean its operating system, storage and battery capacity, or even screen size.

-There are a number of considerations we assess when selecting a device for a mobile data collection program.
+There are a number of considerations we assess when selecting a device for your mobile data collection software.

-Choosing the right device for your data collection program is vital, especially for first-time mobile users.
+Choosing the right device for your data collection app is vital, especially for first-time mobile users.